Time lapse video from Raspberry PI camera

 - outVideo.mp4: sets output file name

-As you can see, we already used -s option to reduce computing power required and make it compatible with a low hardware board like Raspberry PI.
+As you can see, we already used -s option to reduce the required computing power and make it compatible with a low hardware board like Raspberry PI.
 Ffmpeg requires a lot of RAM to run video manipulation.
-For this reason a Raspberry PI A+ could not manage long duration time-lapse videos at full resolution.
-When RAM problems occur, you will receive from terminal a “killed” notification and “journalctl -xe | grep ffmpeg” will return an Out of Memory error.
-In these cases, you have a few options:
+When RAM problems occur, you will receive from the terminal a “killed” notification and the command journalctl -xe | grep ffmpeg

-- Change RPI swap file size
+- Change the Raspberry PI swap file size

 - reduce computing resources required by reducing output file quality (by tuning output frame rate, resolution, presets)

-- move concatenation step on higher RAM computer (higher nRaspberry PI, notebook, desktop PC)
+- move the concatenation step on computers with higher RAM (higher Raspberry PI, notebook, desktop PC)

 - -preset: sets preset (default value, if not specified “-preset medium”).
 A preset is a collection of options that will provide a certain encoding speed to compression ratio.
 Available values are [ultrafast, superfast, veryfast, faster, fast, medium, slow, slower, veryslow, placebo]